chef/automate/components/automate-cli/pkg/verifyserver/README.md

 - Create all models in `models` folder so that those can be used across the pkg
 - Use the same logger instance from the `Handler` struct across all apis
 - Create mock for all services so that those can be used while testing
-- For mocking http servers, use mock client instead of sharting a mock server
+- For mocking http servers, use mock client instead of starting a mock server
 - All file names and folder names should be small letters with no `_` or `-` etc. Test files should end with `_test.go`

 ## Start a dev server